 When to Use a Passbook

-Passbooks are also ideal if you prefer physical records over digital ones, or if you don’t have consistent open to online banking or a smartphone.
+Passbooks are also ideal if you prefer physical records over digital ones, or if you do not have consistent access to online banking or a smartphone.
 Many individuals, particularly in rural areas or those with basic savings accounts, rely on passbooks for their simplicity and accessibility.
 They provide peace of mind by having a tangible record in hand.

 - For quick, on-the-spot checks of your current account balance.